LexiPugh/world-life-expectancy/README.md

 ### Step 4: Filling in the Blank Values in the Status Column
 We've discovered that the **Status** column keeps track of whether a country is developing or developed - it should be possible to fill in those blank values by looking at a country's status from previous years.
-- I originally attempted to accomplish this with a subquery, but ended up getting the desired output by self-joining the data on country instead.
-I set the status of the first table equal to developing, but only on the condition that in the second table, there existed a record where status was not blank, and also equal to developing.
+- I originally attempted to accomplish this with a subquery but ended up getting the desired output by self-joining the data on country instead.
+I set the status of the first table equal to developing, but only on the condition that in the second table, there existed a record where the status was not blank, and also equal to developing.
-- To summarize, the query is connecting the country in both tables - if the country has a value for the **Status** column in the second table, it can fill in the blanks in the first table with that same value.
+- To summarize, the query connects the country in both tables - if the country has a value for the **Status** column in the second table, it can fill in the blanks in the first table with that same value.
 I used a similar query to fill in the developed countries as well, so the **Status** column now has zero blanks.

 ``` SQL
 UPDATE